Coffeekraken/s-slideshow-component/doc/js/SSlideshowComponent.md

 ### afterChange

-Dispatched after the change happen
+Dispatched after the change has happened